 Dummies (if you use them)

-Bring more than you think you will need and ideally one of those strings that attaches it to the baby.
+Bring more than you think you will need, and ideally, one of those strings that attaches it to the baby.
 Otherwise, they will inevitably end up on the plane floor.

 Milton wipes